rcmaehl/LocalUser.App/README.md

 Currently, LocalUser.app is the only script that does ALL of the following:

 * Doesn't fully skip OOBE
+* Allows you to set the Hostname
 * Doesn't skip the Privacy Settings (due to not skipping OOBE)
 * Allows a Custom Username and Display Name
-* Purges Answer Files after setup to prevent Credential Leakage
+* Purges Answer File after setup to prevent Credential Leakage

 ## Setup Flow Comparisons